DavidLiedle/duckpond/README.md

 DuckPond is a management tool to swap USB Rubber Ducky payloads in and out of active use.

+The BASH script in the /SHELL directory is the current prototype.
+The Java stuff is just there as a placeholder for now.

 You can join in the conversation about how things should work on irc.hak5.org in #ducky

 The current vision is thus: